 These black ants will eat almost anything.
-Pavement ants have been known to consume insects, seeds, honeydew, honey, bread, meats, nuts and cheese.
+Pavement ants have been known to consume insects, seeds, honeydew, honey, bread, meats, nuts and also cheese.
 They forage in trails for distances of up to 30 feet and are known to climb masonry walls that enter into occupied areas.

 Pests, such as pavement ants, are attracted to moisture.
 To prevent pavement ants, eliminate standing water around the home.
 Keep tree branches and other plants cut back from the house.
 Sometimes pavement ants use these branches to get into your home.
 Make sure that there are no cracks or little openings around your house.
 Ensure firewood and building materials are not stored next to your home because pavement ants like to build nests in stacks of wood.
 Indoors, clean up spills and crumbs on counter tops and kitchen floors.